zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 ### OIDC provider prerequisites

-- Client Application configuration in the OIDC provider.
+- Client Application configuration in the OIDC provider

   Depending on the OIDC provider and client application capabilities, configuration of the OIDC provider varies.
 For example, web applications with a secure server side component can use `code grant authorization flow` and can be granted a Refresh Token, whereas a Single Page Application running entirely in the User Agent (browser) is more limited regarding its security capabilities.